srinivas2s/name-g/README.md

-# you only live once
+# you only live once.